-If you've got bitmap artwork, a photo, for example, that is less than 300DPI it may not print correctly.
-This article will tell you how to increase the size without sacrificing quality.
+If you've got bitmap artwork, such as a photo that's less than 300DPI, it may not print correctly.
+This short article will tell you how to increase the size without sacrificing quality.

-Note: this method works to approximately double the size of your design without losing quality.
-If you need much more than that, the best option is to source new artwork.
+Important: this method works to approximately double the size of your bitmap artwork without losing quality.
+If you need more than that, the best option is to source a new image.

-What happens when you usually scale up a bitmap
+What happens when you scale up a bitmap?

-Bitmaps are a collection of thousands of tiny coloured squares, known as pixels.
+Bitmaps are a collection of thousands of tiny colored squares, known as pixels.
 You need about 300 pixels per inch (DPI) to make it look high-resolution to the human eye.

-If you scale up your bitmap artwork, you are merely increasing the size of these pixels.
-If you do this too much and the DPI falls below 300 per inch, this may cause problems.
+If you scale up your bitmap artwork, you are increasing the size of these pixels.
+If you do this too much and the DPI falls below 300 per inch, which causes problems.

-A good rule is "You get out what you put in".
-The higher quality artwork you can provide the higher quality your sticker or label will print.
+A good rule is "You get out what you put in."
+The better the quality of the artwork, the higher quality your sticker or label will print.

 For example, suppose you send or receive an image on Whatsapp.
-In that case, it will reduce the quality by compressing the photo to make it smaller; this will not be suitable for printing on a large scale.
+Whatsapp will reduce your photo quality by compressing it to make it smaller; this will not be suitable for printing on a large scale.

-The technique for scaling artwork by 2x without losing much quality is to add pixels.
-You can use a tool that splits each pixel into four and uses intelligent algorithms to judge the exact colour of the new pixels.
-Very clever.
+The technique for scaling artwork by 2x without losing much quality is to add more pixels.
+You can use a tool that splits each pixel into four and uses clever algorithms to judge the new pixels' exact color.
+Very smart.

 How do you do this?

 - Use Adobe Photoshop.
 Not recommended for beginners.
-It has a tool called 'Perfect Resize'.
-To use it open the image you want to resize in Photoshop then click File, Automate, and select Perfect Resize.
-A new window will open where you can either choose from a selection of preset resizing templates or input your dimensions.
-Once chosen click File, Apply.
+It has a tool called 'Perfect Resize.'
+To use it, open the image you want to resize and click File, Automate, and select Perfect Resize.
+A new window will open where you can either choose preset resizing templates or enter your dimensions.
+Once chosen, click File, Apply.

 - Use GIMP.
-GIMP is an open-source (& therefore free) tool for manipulating images.
+GIMP is an open-source (& therefore free) tool for editing images.
 To resize a photo, open it in GIMP, go to image > scale & enter your desired dimensions.
-Finally, under the quality section, choose 'Sinc as Interpolation' and then click scale.
+Under the quality section, choose 'Sinc as Interpolation' and then click scale.